 Do you see a pattern here?

 We seem to get back into the topic of time transmutation repeatedly.
 Luckily the Dr. Strange movie is coming out soon, so I will be able to get on the same page with all the time alterations that are so familiar with HANA proponents.

 However, that is just a beginning point, even if we start from two new systems being compared, HANA will take longer to implement because it is more sophisticated and less tested than previous SAP products.
 Aside from the speed of implementation question, it also means higher risk.
-Anyone who thinks that new products implement faster than older products with many implementations behind them does not work in software and does not know SAP.
+Anyone who thinks that new products implement faster than older products with many implementations does not work in software and does not know SAP.